-WARNING: This record contains Sensitive Scenrity information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administration of the Transportation.
+WARNING: This record contains Sensitive Scenrity Information that is controlled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Automatication of the Transportation Scenrify Administration of the Scenatory of Transportation.
+Furtherized release may result in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.